chkp-dmorris/CME_Watch/Azure_Object_Dump/README.md

 --table TABLE_NAME        # Dump specific table only --output FILENAME         # Save to file instead of stdout --help                    # Show all options
+--search SEARCH_TERM       # Search for a name or IP across all tables
 ```

 > **Note**: The database is **cumulative** - it contains objects from all subscriptions that have been scanned.
 The dump tools give you a unified view across your entire Azure environment.